specify/specify.github.io/_sources/misc/vs_code_django_unit_test_debugging_notes.md.txt

 }
 ```

-Edit the command in the celery worker container config in the docker-compose.yml file
+Edit the celery worker container config in the docker-compose.yml file
 ```yaml
   specify7-worker:
     build: